NCI-ITEB/tumor_epidemiology_approaches/sessions/session_5/practical.md

 ### MS Prevalence

-**47\.** Select the MS Prevalence tab.
+**47\.** Select the **MS Prevalence** tab.

-The final section we are going to look at for the Sherlock samples is MS Prevalence, or mutational signature prevalence.
+The final section we are going to look at for the Sherlock samples is **MS Prevalence**, or mutational signature prevalence.
 You can see that there are two plots, signature prevalence by mutations (pie chart) and signature prevalence by samples (bar plot).
 The colors in the pie chart correspond to the signature in the bar plot with the same color.

 The plots you see here are based on a minimum of 100 mutations required for the detection of the signature in a sample.
 This can be changed and the plots will adjust accordingly.